Large induced subgraph with a given pathwidth in outerplanar graphs: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Prof.~Sakamoto for his valuable comments.
+The authors would like to thank Professor Shinji Sakamoto for his valuable comments.
 This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+The first author was supported by JSPS Grant-in-Aid for Scientific Research (C) 22K11911.
+The second author was supported by JSPS Grant-in-Aid for Scientific Research (C) 26K06900.
+The third author was supported by JST SPRING Japan Grant Number JPMJSP2123 and JST ERATO Grant Number JPMJER2301, Japan.